specklesystems/speckle-docs/viewer/filtering-example.md

 const filteringState = filtering.setColorFilter(propertyInfo);
 ```

-Filters can be combined to a certain extent, but as a general rule of thumb, any particular object in the scene will always look how it's last filter (if any) told it to look.
+Filters can be combined to a certain extent, but as a general rule of thumb, any particular object in the scene will always look how its last filter (if any) told it to look.

 Here's a code sandbox with all of the above combined in a simple app